-Entities not included on the list above are encouraged to partner with an eligible project sponsor who is on the list.
-However, applicants must have legal authority over the project impact area.
-For example, if the applicant is proposing an educational program at a school, the school has to be the local project sponsor/applicant.
-In some cases the legal authority requirement may be satisfied if the applicant can provide written documentation (i.e. letters, previous grant paperwork) that demonstrates an existing working relationship with the entity having legal authority and the entity having legal authority understands and agrees to the proposed activities.
-The parties to the state and local agreement shall be the legally recognized sponsor and the State.
+Eligible entities can partner with non-eligible entities for service provisions so long as the eligible entity retains legal responsibility.
+Entities not included among the eligible sponsor listed previously are encouraged to partner with an eligible project sponsor who is on the list as long as the sponsors have legal authority over the project impact area.
+For example, if the sponsor is proposing an educational program at a school, the school has to be the sponsor/sponsor.
+In some cases the legal authority requirement may be satisfied if the sponsor can provide written documentation (i.e. letters, previous grant paperwork) that demonstrates an existing working relationship with the entity having legal authority and the entity having legal authority understands and agrees to the proposed activities.
+The parties to the State and local agreement shall be the legally recognized sponsor and the State.
 Sponsors shall also demonstrate funding capacity or revenue streams they have available to cover match requirements and potential project cost increases.